JiaoXR/Reading-Notes/《Spring技术内幕》/2-Spring IoC容器启动过程.md

 		return loadBeanDefinitions(new EncodedResource(resource));
 	}

+	/**
+	 * Load bean definitions from the specified XML file.
+	 * @param encodedResource the resource descriptor for the XML file,
+	 * allowing to specify an encoding to use for parsing the file
+	 * @return the number of bean definitions found
-	public int loadBeanDefinitions(EncodedResource encodedResource) throws BeanDefinitionStoreException {
+	 * @throws BeanDefinitionStoreException in case of loading or parsing errors */ public int loadBeanDefinitions(EncodedResource encodedResource) throws BeanDefinitionStoreException {
 		Assert.notNull(encodedResource, "EncodedResource must not be null");
 		if (logger.isTraceEnabled()) {